rblades/dhworkbook_master/docs/module-5/Exercises.md

 ## Exercise 1: Layout

 'Layout' can mean different things in different contexts.
-A general overview on issues in layout is covered by ['What makes a design great', Lynda.com](https://www.lynda.com/Graphic-Design-tutorials/What-makes-design-great/419419/534011-4.html) and ['Exploring principles of layout and composition'](https://www.lynda.com/Graphic-Design-tutorials/Exploring-principles-layout-composition/419419/534012-4.html).
+A general overview on issues in layout is covered by ['What makes a design great', Lynda.com (requires sign-up for free trial)](https://www.lynda.com/InDesign-tutorials/Introduction-Graphic-Design/633854-2.html) and ['Exploring principles of layout and composition' (requires sign-up for free trial)](https://www.lynda.com/Graphic-Design-tutorials/Exploring-principles-layout-composition/419419/534012-4.html).
 The [Slideshare on effective layouts](http://www.slideshare.net/kernlearningsolutions/what-is-an-effective-layout-3435438) gives you a sense of things to watch out for as well.

 For academic posters in particular, consider [these poster design suggestions from the APA](http://www.apa.org/gradpsych/2011/01/poster.aspx).